hvianna/audioMotion-analyzer/README.md

 *Available since v4.0.0*

-Performs an *n*th-root to amplify low energy values when using linear amplitude.
+Performs an *n*th-root to amplify low energy values when using linear scale for the amplitude.

 It should be a number >= 1, while 1 means no boosting.
 Only effective when [`linearAmplitude`](#linearamplitude-boolean) is set to *true*.